Tuition & Scholarships

 $1,000

-Merit-based scholarships are annually renewable, provided the student maintains a minimum cumulative GPA of 3.3 and a minimum semester GPA of 3.0.
-Students are able to apply for need-based financial aid in addition to earning a merit scholarship.
+Merit-based scholarships are renewable each year as long as the student maintains a minimum cumulative GPA of 3.3 and a semester GPA of 3.0.
+A separate application is not required for Merit Scholarships, though families may still apply for need-based financial aid and other scholarships if they wish.

 Test Registration